dumbie/DirectXInput/Readme.md

 ## Application Features
 - Easily customize the controller button layout.
-- Make screen captures directly with your controller. *1
+- Make screen captures directly with your controller. *¹
 - Adjust controller led, deadzone, rumble strength and more.
 - Useful keyboard and other shortcuts for your controller.
 - Control your system volume and media with your controller.
 - On screen keyboard and keypad for your controller.
 - Controller low battery notification and sound.
+- Sends controller input and status to CtrlUI.

 ## Supported Controllers
 - Sony PlayStation 1 (Wired)